matbesancon/hugo-site/content/workwithme/_index.md

 ### An efficient parallel network simplex solver

-The network simplex is the engine power many applications from [combinatorial optimization](https://www.gurobi.com/whats-new-gurobi-10-0/) to [Optimal Transport](https://pythonot.github.io/).
+The network simplex is the engine powering many applications from [combinatorial optimization](https://www.gurobi.com/whats-new-gurobi-10-0/) to [optimal transport](https://pythonot.github.io/).
 The goal of the project will be to implement an efficient network simplex solver inspired by [LEMON](https://lemon.cs.elte.hu/trac/lemon) in a modern language (Julia or Rust) that would allow for easier parallelism and portability.

 # Profiles